mortie/mason/README.md

 MASON is a JSON variant which aims to be well-suited for humans to read and write.
-Its main purpose is for config files and other human-written mediums, while being (almost entirely) backwards compatible with JSON.
+Its main purpose is for config files and other human-written mediums, while being backwards compatible with JSON.

 ## Features